-Located in Fort Worth, Texas, RFC Staffing is a full service, virutal cannabis industry staffing provider.
+Located in Fort Worth, Texas, RFC Staffing is a full service, virtual cannabis industry staffing provider.
 We outsource live telephone call answering services, contact center BPO services, call center BPO services, business virtual agents, personal virtual agents, office staff, field staff & event staff.

 RFC Staffing specializes in offering positions that allow our staff the work/life balance they seek while still allowing an affordable outsourcing solution for our clients.
 Our goal is to help others find great jobs ANYWHERE, while helping companies find quality staff for their businesses.

 Cannabis is still a banned substance at the federal level in America.
 However, according to NORML, as of March 2020, medical marijuana is legal and regulated in more than 30 U.S. states.
 And in 11 of those states, recreational marijuana is also legal and regulated.

 Across America, the state-legalized marijuana industry already provides work for as many as 243,700 people.
 Projections from Marijuana Business Daily indicate that by 2023, that number could rise as high as 475,000.
 And according to Statista, between 2018 and 2025, the U.S. market for legal marijuana could grow by a whopping 122.5 percent to become worth more than $24 billion.
 That could result in the legal cannabis sector supporting the employment of more people than America's manufacturing industry.

 Thanks to legalized cannabis, jobs that never existed before are being created in huge numbers.
 Passionate people from all backgrounds are getting in on the action, eager to contribute their talents to a young industry that they truly believe in.